 2. Eliminate turnovers and big plays.
 The Tigers made a big step in last week's game by cutting down the turnovers, but they have to continue doing it for every game.
 The big plays have been the bane of the Versailles' defense and special teams this season, but Coach Silvers says the defense has improved quite a bit in last week's loss.

-Page 3 of 3 - 3.
-Contain the passing game of the Indians.
+3. Contain the passing game of the Indians.
 Osage's Austin Riley has done a solid job through the air, throwing for over 300 yards last week.
 Versailles' defensive backs have been improving against some very talented receivers, but the duo of Jeffries and Samuelson may be the biggest test for them yet.

 Osage Keys to Winning: